sjquinney/lcfg-core/README.md

 code can also alternatively be compiled using clang (versions from 3.8 through to 5.0).

+The context parser uses bison - https://www.gnu.org/software/bison/ -
+and flex - https://github.com/westes/flex - so those tools must also be installed when building the libraries.

 The build process is managed using CMake - https://cmake.org/ - which in turn will typically use Make.
 Note that, although the project only uses C code, you need to install the C++ compiler otherwise CMake does